2014 Jacksonville Jaguars season

-The 2014 Jacksonville Jaguars season was the franchise's 20th season in the National Football League and the second under head coach Gus Bradley.
+The 2014 season was the Jacksonville Jaguars' 20th in the National Football League (NFL) and their second under head coach Gus Bradley.
 They failed to improve upon their 4–12 record from 2013 and finished 3–13, and finished third in the AFC South for the second straight year.
-The Jaguars were eliminated from postseason contention after their week 12 loss to the Colts.
+The Jaguars were eliminated from postseason contention after their Week 12 loss to the Colts.

-In week 13, the Jaguars had their biggest comeback in franchise history, defeating the New York Giants 25–24.
+In Week 13, the Jaguars had their biggest comeback in franchise history, defeating the New York Giants 25–24.
 The Jaguars trailed 21–0 in the first half, but outscored the Giants 25–3 in the second half, with the help of two defensive touchdowns.
 The Jaguars did not win a single road game during the season, the second time such a thing happened in franchise history.